AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/07.youtube-ads/docs.en.md

 That's it!
 A new window with the video will open where you'll be able to watch it without being interrupted by ads.

-* You can also watch YouTube in a browser and there will be no ads if you have a decent ad blocker such as AdGuard installed and enabled.
-Of course, it can't be compared to the pure in-app experience but it will definitely minimise the chance of seeing another annoying mid-roll ad break.
+* You can also watch YouTube in a browser and there will be no ads if you have AdGuard installed and enabled.